classProgrammer/horus_info/CLC3_DOCUMENTATION.md

     > ```

 - **POST `/dialogflow/webhook`** and **POST `/watson/webhook`**
-    are the end points for the dialogflow and watson implementations respectively.
+    are the endpoints for the Dialogflow and Watson implementations respectively.
-    Both read the intent of the request and depending on that either register someone as sick or register a vacation (the later of which is only avaialable in the dialogflow implementation).
+    Both read the intent of the request and depending on that either register someone as sick or register a vacation (the later of which is only available in the Dialogflow implementation).

-Additionally for testing some more end points were implemented:
+Additionally for testing some more endpoints were implemented:

 - **POST `/sick`** registers a user as sick
     > For example a request body like this is expected: